Most Asked

 Answers to additional questions about therapy, fees, and getting started.

-Session frequency depends on each client’s needs and goals, though therapy typically takes place once or twice per week.
-Standard sessions are generally 45 minutes.
+In general, therapy takes place once or twice per week, and sessions are 45 minutes.

-The first session is an opportunity for Dr. Munn to learn more about what is bringing a client to therapy, what support they are looking for, and what goals they may have for treatment.
-It is also a chance for the client to ask questions and begin getting a feel for whether the process feels like a good fit.
+The first session is an opportunity for us to get to know each other.
+I will ask about what is bringing you in, your history, and what you are hoping to get out of therapy.
+It is also a chance for you to ask questions and get a feel for whether working together feels like a good fit.
+There is no pressure to share more than you are comfortable with right away.

 Santa Clara County residents may also call 1-800-704-0900 for local behavioral health crisis support.